New Year’s resolutions usually don’t make it past the first 2 weeks of January – and the biggest reason is the wrong mindset.

 Eat a healthy snack before you go, so you won’t overeat at the buffet.
 Fill a small plate with at least half fruit and veggies.
 Limit your portions of desserts and high-calorie dishes to just a taste – a bite or two.
 Once you’ve eaten, step away from the food.

 If you have a conversation around the buffet table, it’s too tempting to just keep snacking.
 Drinks can be high in calories, too.
-Whether you’re drinking alcohol or sodas, use moderation.
+Whether you’re drinking alcohol or sodas, keep moderation in mind.

 Stay strong when it comes to healthy eating.
 The waiter might tell you that you can’t have sauce on the side.
 Your co-worker might pressure you to try her homemade treats.
 Remember that every bite adds up, so it’s important not to give in over and over.
 Explain why you’re saying no if you want to – or just politely decline.
 You don’t owe people an explanation, but you owe yourself good health.

 Think small.
 Trade your large plates and silverware for small ones.
-Brian Wansink, author of “Mindless Eating,” says we eat 22% less on a 10-inch than a 12-inch plate.
 Use a tablespoon, not a serving spoon, to dish out portions.
 Think about what you put on your plate to make sure you really want it.
 Serve from the stove instead of the table, so second helpings aren’t right in front of you.
 Eat slowly so your body has time to tell your brain you’re full.

-I want to find support to eat healthy
+- I WILL find support to eat healthy.

 Try not to reward yourself with foods that undo your healthy eating habits.
 But find some other way to celebrate meeting goals.
 How about gourmet herbal teas or a massage?